US States by Unemployment Rate, 2026

 Why can a state have many unemployed people but a lower rate?

 The unemployment rate is a ratio.
-It compares unemployed people with the labor force in the same state.
 A large state can have hundreds of thousands of unemployed people while still having a rate near the national average if its labor force is also very large.

 Sources and data notes for US state unemployment rates